-12 Reasons Why Red Log Plant is Losing Leaves and their Solutions
+12 Reasons Why Red Log Plant is Dropping Leaves and their Solutions

-Red Log Plant may lose it leaves due to cultural faults like overwatering, poor lighting, extreme temperature, improper feeding, pests and diseases among others.
+Red Log Plant is losing leaves due to overwatering, underwatering, poor lighting, drafts, dry air improper feeding, salts buildup, pests, root-rot among others.

-Red Log Plant also called Whorled Peperomia, Red Log Peperomia or Belly Button is among the popular Peperomia varieties and bears fleshy, cupped, dark-green leaves with red wine-colored undersides.
+Red Log Peperomia also called Whorled Peperomia, Red Log Peperomia or Belly Button is among the popular Peperomia varieties and bears fleshy, cupped, dark-green leaves with red wine-colored undersides.

-Red Log Peperomia thrives in bright indirect light (dappled light), average warmth of 15-260C, humidity of 50-55% and moderately moist, fertile, succulents potting mix coupled with monthly feeding during the growing season.
-Read more on how to grow and care for Red Log Plant (Peperomia verticillata).
+Peperomia verticillata thrives in bright indirect light (dappled light), average warmth of 15-260C, humidity of 50-55% and moderately moist, fertile, succulents potting mix coupled with monthly feeding during the growing season.
+Learn how to grow and care for Red Log Plant.

-However, if the growing conditions are wrong, it may begin to lose its leaves.
+If the growing conditions are wrong, the plant may begin to lose its leaves.
 Here are 12 reasons why your Red Log Plant may drop leaves and how to solve them.

 Peperomia verticillata, Red Log Plant

-12 Reasons Red Log Peperomia leaves are dropping with Remedies
+12 Reasons Red Log Peperomia leaves are falling and their remedies

 1. Underwatering

 When Red Log Plant is underwatered, there is little moisture in the soil.
 As such, the plant cannot take up nutrients and water needed for photosynthesis (food making process).
-Since the plant does not get adequate food for growth and energy, it begins to lose its leaves to save energy for the vital functions.
+Lack of adequate food for growth and energy, causes the plant to begin to drop leaves to save energy for the vital functions.

 Remedies